Wahiduddin Khan: Accepting "political status quo-ism"

-Arguments Against Suicide Bombings
+Arguments against suicide bombings

 Khan denounced martyrdom operations as, according to Islam, people can become martyrs, but they cannot court a martyr's death deliberately.
 He supports his own position on the debate with Surah Al-Anfal (eight chapter of the Quran).
-In Khan's commentary, he elaborates that the Surah only shows the responsibility to prepare military deterrent defenses as a "demonstration of force."
+In Khan's commentary, he elaborates that the Surah only shows the responsibility to prepare military deterrent defences as a "demonstration of force."
 In Khan's words, "the verse offers us a peaceful strategy to counter the enemy."
-For this reason, he thinks that the Surah only means building a strong defense to deter warfare and attacks.
+For this reason, he thinks that the Surah only means building a strong defence to deter warfare and attacks.

 Existence of God

 Khan believed that there is certainly a scientific basis for belief in the existence of God.
 But people generally fail to discover it for the simple reason that they try to apply a criterion that they wrongly believe to be scientific.
 They want a proof in terms of observation, whereas this is neither the scientific method nor the criterion by which to judge.
-He argues in his book ‘God Arises’ that if one applies the right criterion, they will find that God is a proven fact.
+He argues in his book God Arises that if one applies the right criterion, they will find that God is a proven fact.

-Theme of the Quran: Tadabbur, Tafakkur, Tawassum
+Theme of the Quran: tadabbur, tafakkur, tawassum

 According to Khan, the main themes of the Quran are enlightenment, closeness to God, peace and spirituality.
 The Quran uses several terms, tawassum, tadabbur, and tafakkur, which indicate the learning of lessons through reflection, thinking and contemplation on the signs of God scattered across the world.

-Tazkiyah: Re-engineering of Minds towards Peace and Spirituality
+Tazkiyah: re-engineering of minds towards peace and spirituality

-Khan says that people are born spiritual but the multiple influences from society condition a man’s personality or nurture one based on negative feelings.
+Khan says that people are born spiritual but the multiple influences from society condition a man's personality or nurture one based on negative feelings.
 Khan says, we, therefore, have to consciously activate our mind and de-condition or purify it so as to develop our personality on positive lines as only a positive personality will find entry into paradise.

 Khan has laid great emphasis on ‘tazkiyah’ which he has described as “an awakening of the mind or purification or deconditioning that leads to our personality development”.

-Muslims and Scientific, Secular Education
+Muslims and scientific, secular education

 In his paper titled "Muslims and the Scientific Education", Khan addresses the negative perception that Islam discourages Muslims from acquiring scientific education or does nothing to encourage it.

-Khan argues that innumerable verses from the Quran and many sayings of the Prophet can be quoted which explicitly urge their readers to delve deeper into the mysteries of the earth and the heavens.
+Khan argues that innumerable verses from the Quran and many sayings of Muhammad can be quoted which explicitly urge their readers to delve deeper into the mysteries of the earth and the heavens.

-For Khan “making a study of nature is to discover the Creator in His creation”.
+For Khan "making a study of nature is to discover the Creator in His creation".
 Khan quotes Muslim history to contradict the supposition that Islam is an obstacle to scientific investigation.

 He quotes some achievements of Muslim scientists and doctors in the Middle Ages which he says were indeed surprising because of their tremendous scope.